-A job description should indicate the minimum requirements for education and work experience and desirable areas of expertise.
+- desirable areas of expertise.
 Delineate these as required vs. preferred.
-The board should not hire a person with less than the minimum requirements.
-Include the following in a job description: Minimum requirement for education and previous work experience Primary management duties Desirable areas of expertise including technology skills Salary and benefits Probationary period Physical and environmental requirements of the job REVIEWAND DESCRIPTION DESCRIPTION
+The board should not hire a person with less requirements for education and work experience and A job description should indicate the minimum than the minimum requirements. - Include the following in a job description: - Minimum requirement for education and previous work experience - Primary management duties - Desirable areas of expertise including technology skills - Salary and benefits - Probationary period - Physical and environmental requirements of the job